Alexei-Kornienko/pymake2/README.md

   printlist(OBJ_All)

 ```
 First of all, `makefile.py` must import pymake2.
-To enable detailed error messages, `Debug` variable should be set to True.
+To enable detailed error messages in the build process, `Debug` variable should be set to True.
 The above snippet is self-explanatory to any one used to work with makefiles.

 ### Features of pymake2 ###
 - `makefile.py` follows similar approach of GNU make, but with the flexibility of Python
+- pymake2 automatically highlights error, warning, and info messages produced by the compiler or the linker.
+This is especially useful when the used toolchain does not prints colorful outputs.
+As shown in the snippet above, to get highlighted outputs, you need to enable `HighlightErrors`, `HighlightWarnings`, and `HighlightNotes` as needed.
+In addition, the highlighted outputs only works with the commands provided by pymake2 such as `compile`, `link`, and `archive` and not with `shell`, `sh`, or `run` commands.
-- the `eval` function recognizes the format of makefile-like variables, such as `$(BUILDdir)` and `$(CC)`
+- the `eval` function recognizes the format of makefile-like variables, such as `$(BUILDdir)` and `$(CC)`, ...etc.
+This feature helps to port existing makefiles to pymake2.
+In addition, the `eval` function evaluates environment variables in the same way.
+However, variables defined in the makefile has precedence over the environment variables.
+In other words, redefining environment variables in the makefile overrides them.
 - the target function accepts unlimited number of arguments to specify dependencies.
     - the dependency can be another target function/s, or a list of files.
     - pymake2 tries to satisfy all the dependences before invoking the target function.
     - if a target function is in the dependency list of another target function, it must return True upon success.
-- pymake2 provides a set of helper functions; below is I list some of them, see `make.py` in the source files for more details.
+- pymake2 provides a set of helper functions; below I list some of them, see `make.py` in the source files for more details about their parameters.
     - `shell('cmd')` and `sh('cmd')`: runs the shell command and return the output.
     - `run('cmd')`: runs the shell command without returning the output.
     - `compile(...)`: if necessary, compiles the source files using the specified compiler along with the passed flags.
     - `link(...)`: if necessary, links the object files to provide the executable using the passed linker and flags.
+    - `archive(...)`: if necessary, archives the object files to provide the output library using the passed archiver such as `gcc-ar` along with the passed flags.
+- pymake2 automatically recognizes space-separated lists (used in makefiles for source or object files) and converts them to Python lists.
+Therefore, the commands provided by pymake2 such as `compile` and `link` accepts both formats (Python list, and space-separated list).

 ### License ###